rafonsor/DomoBus-Communications-Library/README.md

 it includes a CLI and allows for manual introduction of commands or executing a list of commands present within a specified file.
-Supervisors do need a configuration file to properly operate within the network, therefore a generic configuration file is left inside the sources folder.
+Supervisors do need a configuration file to properly operate within the network, therefore a generic configuration file is left inside the DomoBus Supervisor folder.

 This project is based upon the currently available DomoBus specifications and documentation, but is however unaffiliated with the DomoBus technology.